GuidanceMantras/GuidanceMantras/README.md

 - Be aware that if something goes wrong in life, it would be very difficult to fix/get back to post incident.
 Therefore, be careful about your actions and decision in your life always.
 - Learn to control your mind whole day and each day until your achieve something in your life and even after also
 - Read Bhagavad gita, which teaches about process
-- Learn to Adapt, ignore, listen, control youself
+- Learn to Adapt, ignore, listen, control youself, compromise,
 - Have a mentor in life and for your kids always
+- No body knows everything in life, so people learn as they grow!

 ### Family
 - Family is everything in life such as parents, sisters, brothers